Disadvantages Of Ssd

 Q: Are SSDs really worth the extra cost?

 A: The value of an SSD depends on your needs.
 If you prioritize speed and responsiveness for applications like gaming, video editing, or running virtual machines, the extra cost might be justified.
-However, if you primarily need large storage capacity for archiving or general storage, an HDD could be more cost-effective.
+Still, if you primarily need large storage capacity for archiving or general storage, an HDD could be more cost-effective.

 Q: How long do SSDs typically last?